jmanek/google-news-trends-mcp/README.md

 # Google News Trends MCP

 An MCP server to access Google News and Google Trends.
-Does not rely on any paid APIs.

 ## Features